 Bar Mitzvah, Bat Mitzvah – A Brief History

 Literally, the two phrases mean essentially the same thing.
-Bar is son in Aramaic, which is the language of the Jews while Bat means daughter.
+The bar is the son in Aramaic, which is the language of the Jews while Bat means daughter.
 On the other hand, Mitzvah means commandments in Hebrew.
 Therefore, the terms refer to the son or the daughter of the commandments respectively.

 The phrase is used in the Jewish culture to mean the coming of age of a child.
 While the term does mean the child’s attainment of his/her coming of age, it is more commonly used to describe the ceremony that is performed rather than the correct term, which is becoming a Bat or Bar Mitzvah.

 Jewish law says that the children are not obligated by virtue of who they are to accept and observe those things that God commanded them to do although they are certainly raised and encouraged to do just that.

 They have an obligation to God to take part in religious observances and to be counted when attending such things as the minimum number of people (Minyan) who are necessary to witness a certain ceremony or observance.

 Today’s Bar Mitzvah and Bat Mitzvah has evolved to be a bit more elaborate than just a blessing read by the child.
 They very often learn certain aspects of the religious service as well as the accompanying traditional chants by heart and recite them.
 Sometimes this gets put off for days.
 Mostly, due to homework in a secular school after school and sports teams.
 Other activities and learning can be considered with a term I read, ‘overscheduled.’
 The child is also required to make a speech teaching a devar Torah (about the Torah portion).

 Kiddish (luncheon) vs. Reception (Party)

 Today, in modern times, the Shabbat services are very often ended with a reception for the child that would rival a wedding for the ostentatious presentation and the care which is given to it.